Localization theorems in topological Hochschild homology and topological cyclic homology: The Dennis-Waldhausen Morita Argument

 is a weak equivalence.
-Viewing $\TB(\aD(F-,z);\aC;\aD(w,F-))$ as a simplicial object in the stable category, up to simplicial isomorphism, it only depends on $\aD(F-,z)$ as a functor from $\aC$ to the stable category.
+Viewing $\TB\subdot(\aD(F-,z);\aC;\aD(w,F-))$ as a simplicial object in the stable category, up to simplicial isomorphism, it only depends on $\aD(F-,z)$ as a functor from $\aC^{\op}$ to the stable category.
 By hypothesis, there exists an object $c$ in $\aC$ such that $\aD(-,z)$ and $\aD(-,Fc)$ are isomorphic as functors from $\aD^{\op}$ to the stable category.
+It follows that $\aD(F-,z)$ and $\aD(F-,Fc)\simeq \aC(-,c)$ are isomorphic as functors from $\aC^{\op}$ to the stable category.
 Since this is just a comparison of simplicial objects in the stable category, we do not get a direct comparison on geometric realizations (but see also the proof of Theorem~\ref{thmbimodequiv} below).
-Nonetheless, since $\TB$ is a proper simplicial orthogonal spectrum, the homotopy groups of $\TB\subdot$ are the $E_{1}$-term of a spectral sequence that computes the homotopy groups of $\TB$.
-The $E_{1}$ differential comes from the simplicial face maps, and applying the Two-Sided Bar Lemma, we see that this spectral sequence degenerates at $E_{2}$ and that \eqref{eqdktwo} is a weak equivalence. \end{proof}
+Nonetheless, the homotopy groups of $\TB\subdot$ are the $E_{1}$-term of a spectral sequence that computes the homotopy groups of $\TB$.
+The $E_{1}$ differential comes from the simplicial face maps, and applying the Two-Sided Bar Lemma, we see that this spectral sequence degenerates at $E_{2}$ and that \eqref{eqtempdkequiv} is a weak equivalence. \end{proof}

-For the proof of Theorem~\ref{thmbimodequiv}, we note that the map~\eqref{eqdktwo} admits a right $\aD$-module generalization, replacing $\aD(-,z)$ with an arbitrary right $\aD$-module $\phi$:
+For the proof of Theorem~\ref{thmbimodequiv}, we note that the map~(*) in the statement of Theorem~\ref{thmcompcrit} still makes sense when we replace $\aD(-,z)$ with an arbitrary right $\aD$-module $\phi$: